XML Tutorial.htm

 For example, a customer database can be well represented in XML format.

-By nested tags, you can use multiple attributes to a customer.
+By nested tags, you can use multiple attributes

 A field for the phone number can additionally store in a parameter,